rps/livemuni/README.md

-Livemuni
+LiveMuni
 =========

-Livemuni is a realtime visual bus tracking app.
+LiveMuni is a realtime visual bus tracking app.

   - Click on your destination location
   - Nearby bus routes and stops are shown with stops near your destination